 The Constitution is divided into 6 parts.
 The 6 parts form the Constitution of Doncaster Council under the Local Government Act 2000 and associated Directions and set out the basic rules governing the Council's business.

-To view each Part of the Council's Constitution, please select the relevant document on the right of this page, listed under 'Downloads & Resources'.
+To view each Part of the Council's Constitution, please select the relevant document listed in the 'Downloads & Resources' section on this page.

 The Constitution is a live document.
 When referring to it for procedural guidance, please do not save any part of the Constitution for reference - always use this online version which is updated continuously.

-The latest revisions made to the Constitution are listed in the Summary of Constitution Revisions, listed on the right of this page under 'Downloads & Resources'.
+The latest revisions made to the Constitution are listed in the Summary of Constitution Revisions, which can be viewed in the 'Downloads & Resources' section.

 - Contents Page